I found this photo of a young me.

 I saw many other mental races, more clearly than the physical ones.

 One night I realized with full clarity that Home is where you are.
-And that you cannot possibly be other that Home, no matter where you go.
+And that you cannot possibly be anywhere but Home, no matter where you go.

 In some ways I felt like a growing river.